 |20g||Fine sea salt||2%|

 Build the levain in the morning after milling fresh flour.
-Store somewhere warm around 78-82ºF ambient.
+Store somewhere warm around 78°F (25°C) ambient.

 Transfer dough to a tub or thick-walled bowl for bulk fermentation.

 At 80ºF bulk fermentation typically takes me somewhere between 3.5 and 4 hours.
-Watch the dough near the end–as I mentioned previously fermentation can quickly get out of control.
+Watch the dough near the end–as I mentioned earlier, fermentation can quickly get out of control.

-Perform 4 sets of stretch and folds (each set is a stretch and fold at North, South, East & West), one every 30 minutes.
+Perform four sets of stretch and folds (each set is a stretch and fold at North, South, East & West), one every 30 minutes.

-Divide the dough into two masses, each scaled at 950 grams.
-Lightly shape each mass into a round, cover with inverted bowl or moist towel, and let rest for 25 minutes.
+Divide the dough into two masses; each scaled at 950 grams.
+Lightly shape each mass into a round, cover with an inverted bowl or moist towel, and let rest for 25 minutes.

-Retard immediately into refrigerator at 40ºF to 42ºF for 12 hours.
+Retard immediately into the refrigerator at 39°F (3°C) for 12 hours.

-Bake for 20 minutes at 500ºF with steam, and an additional 30 minutes at 450ºF, until done to your liking.
+Bake for 20 minutes at 450°F (232°C) with steam, and an additional 35 minutes without steam, until done to your liking.

 The resulting crust is incredibly thin, crunchy and wonderfully colored.
-You can see how much shine is brought forward by using fresh milled flour—just an immense amount of enzymatic activity.
-The crumb is soft and tender, it has a wonderfully complex flavor with a hint of sourness and a creamy hue throughout.
-The taste… well I’ve already spoken at length on the taste of this bread with fresh milled flour, it’s just delicious.
+You can see how much shine is brought forward by using freshly milled flour—just an immense amount of enzymatic activity.
+The crumb is soft and tender; it has a wonderfully complex flavor with a hint of sourness and a creamy hue throughout.
+The taste, well, I’ve already spoken at length on the flavor of this bread with freshly milled flour, it’s just delicious.

-I’ve only just begun to scratch the surface of milling fresh flour at home but thus far I’m extremely exited about the results.
-I bake bread that truly tastes vibrant and fresh, it has levels of flavor that I’ve never experienced with my sourdough.
-The laborious act of hand-milling flour may not be possible, or desirable, for everyone but for me this part of the enjoyment, the transformation from seed to flour to bread— wonderful.
+I’ve only just begun to scratch the surface of milling fresh flour at home, but thus far I’m incredibly excited about the results.
+I bake bread that genuinely tastes vibrant and fresh; it has levels of flavor that I’ve never experienced with my sourdough.
+The laborious act of hand-milling flour may not be possible, or desirable, for everyone but for me this part of the enjoyment: the transformation from berry to flour to bread—incredible.

-After tasting the results I think my wife has finally accepted the large red beast into our kitchen, and my “crazy” status has been downgraded to “normal”—well as normal as one can be when they wake before the sun rises to turn their kitchen into a flour mill.
+After tasting the results I think my wife has finally accepted the sizeable red beast into our kitchen, and my “crazy” status has been downgraded to “normal”—well as normal as one can be when they wake before the sun rises to turn their kitchen into a flour mill.